JarryShaw/MacDaily/res/miscellanea.rst

       </a>
     </h4>

-As |UNIX script utility|_ suggests, it is to
+As |UNIX script utility|_ designed, it is to
 *make typescript of terminal session*.
-The MacDaily ``script`` utility makes a typescript of everything printed on your terminal.
-It is, as suggests in |Python pty module|, implemented with support of pseudo-terminal (PTY).
+The MacDaily ``script`` function makes a typescript of everything printed on your terminal.
+It is, as suggests in |Python pty module|_, implemented with support of pseudo-terminal (PTY).

 .. |UNIX script utility| replace:: UNIX ``script`` utility
 .. _UNIX script utility: https://en.wikipedia.org/wiki/Script_(Unix)